- Hand paresthesia:

 Rare neurological disorder misdiagnosed as anxiety condition: Posterolateral sclerosis is an uncommon neurological disorder that can be misdiagnosed as an anxiety disorder.
-Symptoms such as peripheral numbness, weakness, or...read more »
+Symptoms such as peripheral numbness, weakness, or sensations, may be wrongly...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: